zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 Use the `/registry` endpoint to validate successful configuration.
 The response should contain all API ML domains represented by `apimlId`, and information about onboarded services.

 ### Response with `/registry{apimlId}`
-	Should contain inforamtion about all the services in specific domain
+	Should contain information about all services in a specific domain

 **Example:**